-They’re easy to make, popular amongst a crowd, and in this particular case you only need three ingredients!
+They’re easy for home cooks/bartenders to make, popular amongst a crowd, and in this particular case you only need three ingredients!
 Are you ready to make the perfect gin and tonic?

 My husband always makes the best gin and tonic, so I tried to write the recipe to match his loose style.
 The ratio essentially comes out to 1:3 (that is, one part gin, three parts tonic), but you’ll have a little wiggle room depending on how much ice you use and what glassware you own.

 We love serving this cocktail in a lowball glass, but a highball glass will work just as well, assuming you keep your gin to tonic ratio the same.
 Only have a wine glass?
 No problem, that will work too.

 Assuming you’re making this cocktail for yourself, if you end up pouring too much tonic in your glass, just take a few sips to make room for adding more gin.
 We usually just fill the glass a quarter of the way with gin and then top off with tonic for the best ratio no matter the glassware.

-Because of the simple nature of this cocktail, quality ingredients are very important.
-Choose a good gin, such as Bombay Sapphire, and buy the tiny bottles of tonic water so you can open them fresh and get plenty of carbonation.
+Because of the simple nature of this drink, quality ingredients are very important.
+Choose a quality gin, such as Bombay Sapphire, and buy the tiny bottles of tonic water so you can open them fresh and get plenty of carbonation.